vincent290587/unreal_ant/Readme.md

-﻿
 # Intro

-- [x] Works with Unreal 5.1 on Windows
-- [ ] Adapt CMake for Mac/ Linux targets
-- [ ] Test on macOS
-- [ ] Test on Linux
+## Purpose

+This repo will help projects relying on ANT+ RF communications connect accessories to their Unreal Engine game projects.

+It relies on the official ANT+ library v3.5 and a few source files breaking out a small set of features to blueprint development.
+In order to compile these source files, a set of CMake files is provided, as well as the external plugin UE4CMake (https://github.com/caseymcc/UE4CMake).

-In the current state this library only works on Windows, and can connect to a single home trainer (FEC device) of a user-defined device ID (see ANT+ documentation).
+In the current state this library was only tested on Windows, and can connect to a single home trainer (FEC device) of a user-defined device ID (see ANT+ documentation).

 For commercial purposes please contact me :-)

-## Using in UE-5
+## Setup

+### Preparation

 if you don't have / know CMake, you'll need a fresh installation of it:
 <https://cmake.org/download/>

+### Project setup

-- add the following text to your project's main folder .uproject file in the section Plugins:
+- add the following text to your project's main folder .uproject file in the section Plugins (described in [https://github.com/caseymcc/UE4CMake](https://github.com/caseymcc/UE4CMake#setup)):

 ```text
 		{